smallrivers/JHyphenator/README.md

-# JHyphenator ported to Android
+# JHyphenator ported to Android (also usable in other Java environments)

 JHyphenator is a Java implementation of Frank Liang's hyphenation algorithm.
+Martin Fietz ported it to Java in 2015.
+I forked it in 2018 and adjusted for use in my Android project [@Voice Aloud Reader]().

+I removed
-Martin Fietz ported it to Java in 2015, and I forked it in 2018 and adjusted for use in my Android project.
-I removed the original HyphenationPattern.java file by mfietz, and replaced it with HyphenPattern class that reads original [language-code].js files from [Hyphenopoly](https://github.com/mnater/Hyphenopoly) project, packaged into Android resource directory res/raw, and the pattern files renamed to _js, e.g.
+the original HyphenationPattern.java file by mfietz, and replaced it with HyphenPattern class that reads original [language-code].js files from [Hyphenopoly](https://github.com/mnater/Hyphenopoly) project, packaged into Android resource directory res/raw, and the pattern files renamed to _js, e.g.